SuvamT0071/QuantumMonte/README.md

-# Variational Monte Carlo (VMC) for Atomic and Molecular Systems
+# Variational Monte Carlo (VMC) for Quantum mechanical systems and Atomic and Molecular Systems

-This project implements Variational Monte Carlo (VMC) simulations for various quantum systems, including the Hydrogen atom, Helium atom, Hydrogen molecule (H₂), LiH, BeH₂, and the Quantum Harmonic Oscillator (QHO).
+This project implements Variational Monte Carlo (VMC) simulations for various quantum systems, including the Hydrogen atom, Helium atom, Hydrogen molecule (H₂), Li+, Be2+, and the Quantum Harmonic Oscillator (QHO).
 It provides tools for defining trial wavefunctions, computing energies, optimizing variational parameters, and visualizing results.

 ## Features